 Sharing responsibility or social media customer care between departments isn’t an issue – however, organizing it can be.
 After you analyze your current team structures, organize your information to find a practical and cost-effective starting point.
 Consider writing down your company’s budget, an estimation of hiring costs (for your 24/7 social media team or for anyone that you might need to hire to replace staff who are going to be spending more time working on social media than in their old assignments), and names of responsible individuals who would do well on a social media team.
 Being organized will also help you down the line, as you develop training protocol, implement shared responsibilities and create a feedback loop.

 The next step is to put together a team that can address all areas of social media customer service efficiently and effectively.
 Identify qualified individuals from your marketing, customer service, PR, sales, and IT teams, or from any combination of departments that will be best suited for the task.
-For example, as a part of their social media support strategy, JetBlue assigned responsibility to 3 teams – customer commitment, marketing, and communications.

 What kinds of people should you bring aboard?
 In recalling one case study of an effective transition to a jointly-owned social media support system, McKinsey says that the team members chosen for this role needed to have “deep product experience, excellent writing skills, and the ability to act as strong customer advocates.”
 See to it that yours do, too!